MICS-Lab/scyan/README.md

 # Documentation

-The [complete documentation can be found here.](https://mics_biomathematics.pages.centralesupelec.fr/biomaths/scyan/) It contains installation guidelines, tutorials, a description of the API, ...
+The [complete documentation can be found here](https://mics_biomathematics.pages.centralesupelec.fr/biomaths/scyan/).
+It contains installation guidelines, tutorials, a description of the API, etc.

 # Overview